-In-your-face theatre, exploring the human condition.
-At Heartland, you will experience theatre in an intimate setting with under 100 seats, where professional-quality actors are right “in your face.”
+Provocative theatre, exploring the human condition.
+At Heartland, you will experience theatre in an intimate setting with just under 100 seats around a thrust stage.

 This small theatre attracts experienced, multi-talented actors from the region and sticks to its rules of “age-appropriate” casting.

 The primary mission of Heartland is “to explore the human condition through the art of theatre – to shed light on both the ideal and less-than-ideal which exist in the world about us.”

 Heartland’s fine actors and directors aim to challenge, provoke, and entertain their audiences, calling attention to the one experience we all have in common – the experience of being human.